The golden bulla: history, culture, medieval laws

 The Golden Bull of Rimini

-In 1226, Emperor Frederick II permitted the Teutonic Knights' to conduct military actions and missionary work in Prussia, spreading Christianity and claiming ownership of the lands of dukes.
-The letter was signed on March 26 in Rimini, Italy.
+In 1226, Emperor Frederick II permitted the head of the Teutonic Order to conduct military and missionary activities in Prussia.
+This document empowered the order to spread Christianity and seize lands from local princes.
+The charter was signed on March 26 in the city of Rimini, Italy.
 Its authenticity was confirmed by the gold seal.

 The Golden Bull of Charles IV (1356)